bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 It's also extremely recursion friendly.

 ### The c0d3
-I generally like to figure out how I'm going to use code before actually writing it.
-Finding the interface to structures and algorithms tends to help drive their implementation.
 Before we can search our trie, we have to populate it.
 How should we do that?
+Let's figure out how the code is going to be used before actually writing it.
+Finding the interface to structures and algorithms tends to help drive their implementation.
-A simple way is to add a word at a time:
+One way to build a trie is to add a word at a time:

     trie =
       Trie.new()